Dunes move, right? To stabilize dunes one plants what? Grass.

 I'm not tilling that into the soil, so I do not rob nitrogen.
 Instead when that's on top I have a sponge that will soak all the snow slowly.
 And it all will melt slower.
 Then when temperatures fluctuate over 20F or more during the day (50+ day and to single digits night) I gave frozen water in wood chips, it kind of acts as snow armor.

 My chickens... pullets molted in mid winter in December-January... they were NOT HAPPY without feathers.
-And I as not that happy either because I supposed to have eggs and molting 'porcupine looking' chickens do not lay, they grow feathers instead.
+And I was not that happy either because I supposed to have eggs and molting 'porcupine looking' chickens do not lay, they grow feathers instead and cranky, at least tailess rooster is.

-Lesson learned, armored soil is the way it supposed to be, when I did see it on other side of the planet the worst thing for us was snow-less winter, we were guaranteed o have crop damage.
+Lesson learned, armored soil is the way it supposed to be, when I did see it on other side of the planet the worst thing for us was snow-less winter, we were guaranteed to have crops damage.

 I did learn that hungry lesson well.